Fred West: Marriage to Letts

 On 29 January 1972, Fred and Rosemary married.
-The ceremony took place at Gloucester Register Office, with Fred incorrectly describing himself as a bachelor upon the marriage certificate.
+The ceremony took place at Gloucester Register Office, with Fred incorrectly describing himself upon the marriage certificate as a bachelor.
 No family or friends were invited apart from Fred's brother John, who acted as best man.
 Several months later, with Rose pregnant with her second child, the couple moved from Midland Road to an address nearby: 25 Cromwell Street.
 Initially, the three-storey home was rented from the council; Fred later purchased the property from the council for £7,000.
 To facilitate the Wests' purchasing the property from the council, many of the upper floor rooms were initially converted into bedsits to supplement the household income.
 To maintain a degree of privacy for his own family, Fred installed a cooker and a washbasin on the first-floor landing in order that their lodgers need not enter the ground floor where the West family lived, and only he and his family were permitted access to the garden of the property.
 On 1 June, Rose gave birth to a second daughter.
 The date of her birth led Fred and Rose to name the child Mae June.